How To Create A Competitive Analysis

-Below are tips and tricks to filling in the Competitive Analysis Template.
+Below are tips and tricks for filling out the Competitive Analysis Template.
 Follow along on your own Competitive Analysis:

-First things first…
+First thing’s first…

 A logo offers a brief glimpse into a company’s branding language.
 This section will quickly provide your audience with that value, as the different colors and imagery will give life and organization to your document by separating the competitors’ brands from each other.
 When it comes to adding your competitors’ logos, make sure to use high-quality images.
 Including words like “vector” and “high-res” to your Google search will bring in superior results.
 Make sure your logos are consistent across the board.
 (Most companies have both with-text and without-text logo variations — double check to make sure it’s the same format for each of your competitors.)

 The metrics you provide here will depend on the depth of your research.
-Be sure to keep consistent by including criteria that can be answered for all competitors.
-(Providing specific, additional information for just one will give your document a bias.)
+Be sure to keep it consistent by including criteria that can be answered for all competitors.
+Providing specific, additional information for just one competitor will give your document a bias.
 As far as gathering publicly available information, here are the first places to look.
 For company size, LinkedIn is a great resource for discovering the approximate number of employees.
 Financial details?
 Check Yahoo Finance and Wikipedia for relevant information.
 Want to get an idea of their website’s traffic and ranking score?
 Search on Alexa.
 More Free Resources: AngelList, Crunchbase

-A company’s slogan, tagline, mission statement, unique value proposition — all of these are important when determining how you stack up against your competitors.
+A company’s slogan, tagline, mission statement and unique value proposition — all of these are important when determining how you stack up against your competitors.
 What is the company’s key positioning and how does it compare with other companies in this space?
 How do they describe themselves?
 This section is your opportunity to include what you feel is valuable descriptive information.

 On the web

-In 2016, it’s a requirement for any company to live on the internet.
+In 2017, it’s a requirement for any company to live on the internet.
 This section gives you and your team easy access to your competitors’ online presence.
 Include links to the social media channels and webpages your competition has the most activity on.
 By providing these links, your audience can quickly determine what channels the companies take advantage of the most and how they use them to tell their brand story.
-Understanding why and how the competition is doing well or not so well with their online presence will reveal the opportunity.
+Understanding why and how the competition is doing well or not with their online presence will reveal the opportunity.

 Strengths & Weaknesses